REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 BUSINESS AND MARKETS

-Pep Boys - Manny Moe & Jack, a U.S. auto parts retailer, says billionaire investor Carl Icahn raised his offer for the company, topping Bridgestone Corp's bid by $1 share, to value the company at $900 million.
-(PEP BOYS-MANNY-M&A/BRIDGESTONE (UPDATE 1), 220 words)
+-- Pep Boys - Manny Moe & Jack, the U.S. auto parts retailer, said billionaire investor Carl Icahn had raised its offer to buy the company, topping that of Japanese tire maker Bridgestone Corp.
+(PEP BOYS-MANNY-M&A/BRIDGESTONE (UPDATE 1), moving shortly, 244 words)

+NEW YORK - "Star Wars: The Force Awakens" may rake in $528 million in worldwide ticket sales over the weekend, Walt Disney Co Chief Executive Bob Iger said on Bloomberg TV.
+(FILM-STARWARS/, moved at 8:56 a.m., 250 words)

+Toshiba to cut 7,000 jobs in PC and TV units, sees FY loss

-TOKYO - Toshiba Corp will book a record net loss this year and cut around 5 percent of its workforce as the sprawling conglomerate, reeling from a $1.3 billion accounting scandal, focuses on chips and nuclear energy.
-(TOSHIBA-RESTRUCTURING/ (UPDATE 2, PIX), moved, by Makiko Yamazaki, 450 words)
+TOKYO - Japan's Toshiba Corp says it will cut nearly 7,000 consumer electronics jobs after a $1.3 billion accounting scandal, in an overhaul that will streamline the sprawling conglomerate into a company focused on chips and nuclear energy.
+(TOSHIBA-RESTRUCTURING/ (UPDATE 1, PIX), moved, 300 words)

+India's Sun Pharma slumps after U.S. issues new reprimand to India drug industry

+-- Shares in India's largest drug maker Sun Pharmaceutical Industries skids more than 7 percent after U.S. regulators warns of standards violations at a major plant in the latest blow to India's generic drug industry.
+(SUN PHARM-STOCKS/ (UPDATE 1), moved, 400 words)

 For story queries, please contact us.general- news@thomsonreuters.com